brev/numenta-web/numenta.com/pages/press/2016/04/12/numenta-researchers-discover-how-the-brain-learns-sequences.md

 type: post
 ---

-> Numenta’s theory of how the brain learns and understands sequences of patterns
-> may be an essential component for creating intelligent machines

 REDWOOD CITY, CA –April 12, 2016— How do our brains learn and understand the world?
 That question is of paramount importance to both neuroscientists and technologists who want to build intelligent machines.